RootCubed/newsouper/README.md

 * name (string): Name of the patch
 * EU_1 (string): The hexadecimal representation of the location of the instruction to be NOPed.

+### hook (type: pointer)
+* name (string): Name of the function to point to
+* EU_1 (string): The hexadecimal representation of the location where the pointer should be placed.

 ### fPatch
 An fPatch has a type parameter, a file parameter for selecting a file or folder to perform the action an, and, depending on the type, an out parameter.
-Any fPatch can specify an export property with the path to where the resulting file will be placed in the mod folder.
+Any fPatch can specify an export property with the path to where the resulting file will be placed in the project folder.

-If an exclamation mark is placed before the filename, the file is relative to the project folder.
+If an exclamation mark is placed before the filename, the file is relative to the project folder (One exception - the `getoriginalfile` fPatch).
 Otherwise, it will be relative to the tmp folder that is creating during the building process.

 The following types are currently supported:
+* getoriginalfile: copies `file` from an original ISO to `out`.
 * arcdecompress: decompresses `file` to the folder `out`.
 * arccompress: compresses the folder `file` to the file `out`.
 * compilebenzin: converts an input XMLYT `file` to a BRLYT file `out`.